25 Proven Tips To Extend An Android Tablet’s Battery Life

 Let’s get started and learn how to make your Android tablet last longer!

 One of the biggest drains on battery life is the display.
 To extend your tablet’s battery life, adjust your screen’s brightness to the lowest comfortable setting.
-It is one of the quickest and easiest ways to save some battery juice.
+It is one of the quickest and easiest ways to conserve battery life.
 To access the brightness control, Open Settings > Display > Brightness and then move the slider down to wherever you think it is acceptable.
 Less than 50 percent is advised.
-You can also enable the “auto-brightness” feature, which adjusts the brightness based on the ambient light in your environment.
+You can also enable the “Adaptive brightness” feature, which adjusts the brightness based on the ambient light in your environment.

 Reduce The Screen Timeout Duration

-Set the screen timeout duration as minimum as possible.
-Certainly, you don’t need your screen to stay on for ten minutes after you finish using it.
-Every time you get a notification or a message, and if you leave it unchecked, your screen may stay on for whatever period Is set.
+Set the screen timeout duration as short as possible.
+Indeed, you don’t need your screen to stay on for ten minutes after you finish using it.
+Every time you get a notification or a message, and if you leave it unchecked, your screen may stay on for whatever period is set.
 You will lose your precious battery juice.
 This will not save massive amounts of battery power, but it helps!

 Turn Off Background App Automatic Synchronization And Automatic Updates

 One of the main culprits of battery draining is background app synchronization and automatic updates.
-These features are designed to make our lives easier by keeping our apps updated and synced with the latest information, but they can also drain our device’s battery quickly.
+These features are designed to make our lives easier by keeping our apps updated and synced with the latest information, but they can also quickly drain our devices’ batteries.

 You can turn it off or adjust it.
 Swipe the top of your screen down and tap the synchronization icon to turn off automatic synchronization.